GauravRachchh/RAG/README.md

 ## Situation
 As a developer, you have received the critical task of improving the operational efficiency of Nestlé's human resources department, a leading multinational corporation.
-Your toolkit includes cutting-edge conversational AI technology, Python libraries, the powerful GPT model from OpenAI, and the user-friendly Gradio UI.
+Your toolkit includes cutting-edge conversational AI technology, Python libraries, the powerful GPT model from OpenAI/Gemini, and the user-friendly Gradio UI.
 Your mission is to integrate these advanced tools seamlessly to transform HR processes, creating a more streamlined and efficient workflow within the Nestlé organization.

 ## Task
 Your task is to develop a conversational chatbot.
 This chatbot must answer queries about Nestlé's HR reports efficiently.
-Use Python libraries, OpenAI's GPT model, and Gradio UI.
+Use Python libraries, OpenAI's GPT/Gemini model, and Gradio UI.
 These tools will help you create a user-friendly interface.
 This interface will extract and process information from documents.
 It will provide accurate responses to user queries.

 ## Action
 ### Setting up the programming environment